bantolov/RhetosWorkshop/Day1/day1.md

 Assignment:

 1. Learn the basic LINQ methods: Select() and Where().
-2. Understand why the following 3 different LINQ query commands results with 3 different SQL queries generated: ![linq.png](linq.png)
+2. Explain why the following 3 different LINQ query commands results with 3 different SQL queries generated: ![linq.png](linq.png)
    * Note: This image is a screenshot from LINQPad (a free C# utility), but you don’t need to install it or use it.
      This task is focused on the snippet of C# code that is visible in the screenshot, and the way that Entity Framework (or LINQ2SQL) would interpret the LINQ queries when generating the SQL queries.
-3. (optional) Advanced: Understand why the last commented line in the example above causes a compiler error.
+3. (optional) Advanced: Explain why the last commented line in the example above causes a compiler error.